AkashJoshi9/Python/README.md

 # Python Programming from Basic

 Welcome to the Python Programming from Basic repository!
-This repository is designed to help beginners learn Python programming step-by-step, starting from the fundamentals and progressing to more advanced topics with handwritten notes.
+This repository is designed to help beginners learn Python programming step-by-step, starting from the fundamentals with handwritten notes.

 ## Table of Contents